This set of Electromagnetic Theory Interview Questions and Answers focuses on “Laplacian Operator”.

 d) Maxwell equation

-Explanation: The first three options are general cases of Laplacian equation.
+Explanation: Poisson equation, two-dimensional heat and wave equations are general cases of Laplacian equation.
 Maxwell equation uses only divergence and curl, which is first order differential equation, whereas Laplacian operator is second order differential equation.
 Thus Maxwell equation will not employ Laplacian operator.

 10. When a potential satisfies Laplace equation, then it is said to be